 Communication skills are even more important when you are working in the field.
-To share your ideas to a colleague or to prove your point in a meeting, you should know how to communicate efficiently.
+To share your ideas with a colleague or to prove your point in a meeting, you should know how to communicate efficiently.

 8. Network, but don’t waste too much time on it!

 Initially, your entire focus should be on learning.
-Doing too many things at initial stage will eventually bring you up to a point where you’ll give up.
+Doing too many things at the initial stage will eventually bring you up to a point where you’ll give up.

 Gradually, once you have got a hang of the field, you can go on to attend industry events and conferences, popular meetups in your area, participate in hackathons in your area – even if you know only a little.
-You never know who, when and where will help you out!
+You never know who, when, and where will help you out!

 Actually, a meetup is very advantageous when it comes down to making your mark in the data science community.
 You get to meet people in your area who work actively in the field, which provides you networking opportunities along with establishing a relationship with them will in turn help you advance your career heavily.
 A networking contact might:

 - Give you inside information of what’s happening in your field of interest

 - Help you search for a job, this would either be tips on job hunting through leads or possible employment opportunities directly.

 9. Basic Database knowledge and SQL is a must